dauphine-dev/drop-feeds/README.md

 - And to the others that I can have forgotten...

 Support:
-- For any resquest or bug resport please visit this page: https://github.com/dauphine-dev/drop-feeds
+- For any request or bug report please visit this page: https://github.com/dauphine-dev/drop-feeds

 # Know-issues